KoiDataNewbie/hello-world/README.md

 # hello-world
-just another repository
-Hello everyone, I'm a newbie here so hoping helps from u guys
+Hello everyone, I'm a newbie here so hoping help from u guys